 Next we’d recommend picking up some better quality jubilee clips.
 The jubilee clips that came with our camper diesel heater kit weren’t great.
 We just couldn’t get them to grip properly.
 So we got some heavier duty ones.

-And lastly we bought some extra fuel pipe that was a slightly larger diameter than the enclosed fuel pipe.
+We also bought some extra fuel pipe that was a slightly larger diameter than the enclosed fuel pipe.
 This was to protect the fuel pipe as it feeds back up into the van to the diesel tank and pump etc.

-But the most important extra to buy when installing an air diesel heater in your van build is a carbon monoxide alarm.
+The most important extra to buy when installing an air diesel heater in your van build is a carbon monoxide alarm.